Start your week smart: Sinema, Kohl's, Pandemic, Wildfire, NFL playoffs - KESQ

 • Crews fighting a wildfire along the central coast of California near the iconic Highway 1 made progress over the weekend in containing the blaze, but dozens of homes remain under evacuation orders.

-• The Cincinnati Bengals and San Francisco 49ers both claimed shock wins thanks to field goals as time expired despite both coming into their NFL divisional round clashes in the playoffs as underdogs.
+• The Cincinnati Bengals and San Francisco 49ers both claimed shocking wins thanks to field goals as time expired despite both coming into their NFL divisional round clashes in the playoffs as underdogs.

 The week ahead